 All prices and offers are before state, city and county tax, tag, title and license fees.
 Out of state buyers are responsible for all state, county, city taxes and fees, as well as title/registration fees in the state that the vehicle will be registered.
-All prices and offers include all factory rebates and incentives which the dealer retains unless otherwise specifically provided.
+All prices and offers include all refunds and incentives which the dealer retains unless otherwise specifically provided.
 Dealer not responsible for errors and omissions; all offers subject to change without notice, please confirm listings with dealer.
-By filling out this form, you authorize our dealership to call, text, or email you in the future.

 This dealership charges closing fees on a motor vehicle sales/lease contract.
 It is a charge that is permitted but not required by law (Section 37-2-307).
 The full cash price charged at any dealership depends on many factors, including all products and services bought with the vehicle.